EnrightLab/gutmetagenome/README.md

 * Circos Version Used: `circos 0.69-9`

 For genomes of interest we download a reference in *Genbank* format, e.g. `Akkermansia.gb` is the Genbank entry (CP001071.1) for Akkermansia sp.
-We then use a perl script to interrogate all kraken mapping files to identify reads hitting the species of interest.
+We then use a perl script [find_species_hits.pl](scripts/find_species_hits.pl)to interrogate all kraken mapping files to identify reads hitting the species of interest.
 These reads are extracted into a new *FASTA* file.
 We also extract a genome *FASTA* file from the same genbank file.

 To identify per genome mappings we use *blastn* to map the reads against the reference genome *FASTA*.

+* `blast 2.16.0, build Jun 25 2024 12:36:54`

 We build a BLAST database as follows:
 `makeblastdb -in genome.fasta -dbtype="nucl"`

 blastn is performed as follows:
 `blastn -query query.fasta -db genome.fasta -outfmt '7 qseqid sseqid pident mismatch gapopen qstart qend sstart send evalue bitscore length qlen qseq sseq'  -word_size 8 -evalue 1e-5 -num_threads 12`

+This is performed by an accessory script [blaster.pl](scripts/blaster.pl) which handles the *blastn* and filtering to one hit per metagenomic read.

 This produces tabular output which is processed in perl to annotate hits like below:
 ```